Living near the Port

-The Port Liaison Committee has been in operational for over seven years and was originally focused on overseeing the Acoustic Treatment Programme and the Port Noise Management Plan.
+The Port Liaison Committee has been in operational for over ten years and was originally focused on overseeing the Acoustic Treatment Programme and the Port Noise Management Plan.
 The Committee now plays an increasingly important role, providing feedback to LPC on a variety of broader issues relating to Port and community interactions.
 The Port Liaison Committee meets on average four times a year.

 Membership of the Port Liaison Committee (PLC)